firehawkvfx/firehawk/README.md

 - Attach that policy as well to the ``DevAdmin`` group.
 - Make the new user a member of the ``DevAdmin`` group to inherit all of these policies.
 - Ensure you have done this in both AWS accounts.
+- When you create AWS access and secret keys, set a policy to age those keys out after 30 days.

 ## AWS Images

 Some images are used with a cost associated.
-Firehawk is not paid to recommend these, they are used because they are at the time of writing believed to be the most economical, scalable, and automated choices available with good support.
-If you can pitch better more cost effective decisions (Open Source where possible) feel free to let us know!
+Firehawk is not paid to recommend these, they are used because they are at the time of writing believed to be the most economical, fairly scalable, and automated choices available with good support.
+Not  all of these images are open source themselves, but can be replaced.

 Subscribe to these Images (AMIs), which will allow them to be used with automation after you have agreed to their terms.